mpizenberg/light-calibration-reflective-spheres/README.md

 python -m http.server 8080
 ```

-If you need to do this again, don't worry, I have prepared two scripts that you can check quickly in `web-elm/static` : `launch.sh` and `launchElm.sh` (you might have to make some ajustments).
+If you need to do this again, don't worry, I have prepared two scripts that you can check quickly in `web-elm/static` : `launch.sh` and `launchElm.sh` (you might have to make some ajustments, depending for example on the name of the python executables, either `python` or `python3` between other choices).